jbampton/tooling-docs/board-agenda-tool/whimsy.md

 - select-actions.rb - Handy display of Action Items with key context and status markers.
 - shepherd.js.rb - *Director* display shepherd queue/listing with all metadata (Report name, chair, status, comments, flags, etc.)

+### Larger Workflows

+Some workflows are better described by the tasks done rather than existing Whimsy implementations.

+#### Create New Agenda - *Chair*

+Whimsy implementation starts at: [agenda/routes.rb#L528](https://github.com/apache/whimsy/blob/240a12052abf4e77796707abe9d7e89c015ba274/www/board/agenda/routes.rb#L528) and notifications are at: [agenda/routes.rb#L640](https://github.com/apache/whimsy/blob/240a12052abf4e77796707abe9d7e89c015ba274/www/board/agenda/routes.rb#L640)

+**Inputs**

+- List of current directors
+- board_agenda.erb
+- committers/board/calendar.txt - next meeting date
+- committers/board/committee-info.txt - officers and PMCs expected to report on normal schedules
+  - Note: this must reflect any Attic retirements or TLPs created at the previous meeting
+- *all unpublished board meeting minutes* - to fillin **3.
+Minutes from previous meetings**
+- *last board meeting minutes*
+  - PMCs that did not report, or where the report provided was not accepted - these PMCs will be added to the new month's agenda automatically
+  - Action Items

+**Tasks**

+- Construct new agenda file
+- Assign Shepherds to all officer and PMC reports
+- Ask *Chair* which Action Items should be propagated as-is to the new agenda
+- Commit draft agenda to foundation/board/
+- Send notifications
+  - Send first reminder (views/actions/reminder-text.json.rb) to each officer (directly to officer), PMC expected to report (To: PMC chair; cc: private@pmc)
+  - Send rollup report of any notifications sent (views/actions/send-reminders.json.rb) to board@ (Note: this reminder is currently sent to board-chair@, but should really be sent to board@)
+  - Prepare a coffee, tea, or other preferred beverage for the chair

+#### Call Meeting To Order - *Chair*, *Secretary*

+When a meeting starts, the Chair and Secretary should be able to determine quorum of directors present in the call, and then mark the meeting start time.
+The Secretary should also be able to easily mark all persons attending at the start of the meeting.

+#### Adjourn Meeting - *Chair*, *Secretary*

+When the Chair calls for adjournment, the Secretary should close the meeting with a timestamp, and be able to easily confirm the list of attendees (even attendees who joined the meeting late).

+#### Post-Adjournment Workflow - *Chair*, *Secretary*

+Shortly after meetings, *Secretary* runs a workflow:

+- Commit final version of agenda (with timestamps, vote records, attendees, etc.)
+- Commit preliminary draft version of minutes (redacted)
+- Run workflows for all Special Orders (typically attic or TLP resolutions, or officer or PMC chair changes)
+  - Update committee-info.*
+  - Update LDAP
+  - Other data sources?
+- Send notifications
+  - Email all newly appointed officers with a welcome (todos.json.rb)

+After meetings, *Chair* runs a workflow:

+- mailto:committers@ (summary.js.rb, committers_report.text.erb) where the Chair can manually edit the draft email before sending.
+- Question: are there / should there be any other steps here?

+#### Publish Minutes Workflow - *Secretary*

+When the board approves draft minutes, *Secretary* publishes them to appropriate public storage location; this may also need to run a workflow to ensure any indicies of minutes are updated, like:

+- whimsy.apache.org/board/minutes/
+- whimsy.apache.org/board_minutes/

 ## Content Templates

 A list of data templates, boilerplates, or other similar workflow content docs that are used in key Whimsy workflow features.